-The parish church of St Michael, built in the mid-18th century, contains many Elizabethan brasses and a large brass chandelier, made in 1762.
+The parish church of St Michael, built in the mid-18th-c, contains many Elizabethan brasses and a large brass chandelier, made in 1762.
 Henry Trengrouse (1772 - 1854), who invented the rocket life saving apparatus for sailors is buried in the graveyard.
 His original apparatus is displayed in the museum.
 The Old Grammar School, Wendron Street, numbered among its pupils the novelist Charles Kingsley, author of 'The Water Babies'.

 Tourist Information Centre:

 |79 Meneage Street, Helston, Cornwall TR13 8RB - Tel: 01326 565431|